sebastianesch/project-portfolio/docs/EXERCISE.md

 Click on "+ New" and select "Group" to create new tile group for the Launchpad.
 Name the Group "Project Portfolio" and assign both apps to your group.
 Save your group.

+*(The Customers Maps app is incomplete at the moment and therefore not available to be added to a Group in Launchpad.)*

 ### Create a Role for your Site